How Much Do You Actually Walk Away With After Selling a Home in Rhode Island?

 Why Two Sellers Can Walk Away With Very Different Numbers

-These things are not always visible from the outside, but they are often where the real difference is made.
+Those things aren't always visible from the outside, but they're often where the biggest differences are made.

 Preparation Shows Up in the Final Number